zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 pubkeys by listening at the shared announcement pubkey.

 ## Public announcements and promiscuity
+TODO: put this and invites in a single section, and discuss possibility of combining them.

 A Tox instance may be set (as an option at initialisation) to "promiscuous mode".
 This is intended primarily for bots.

 A Tox instance P running in promiscuous mode functions as follows.
-On first run, it generates an Ed25519 signing keypair and derives (see below) its Curve25519 ID keypair from it.
-This keypair is saved across sessions.
+On first run, it generates an Ed25519 signing keypair and derives (see below) its long-term Curve25519 ID keypair from it.
+The signing keypair is saved across sessions.
 P's **public announcement** consists of P's timestamped connection info signed with this keypair, announced with P's ID secret key as the announcement secret key.

-This public signing key can be distributed publically, with a prefix to distinguish it from an ordinary ToxID, say as
+The public signing key can be distributed publically, with a prefix to distinguish it from an ordinary ToxID, say as

     s:BA155D19285AEFA10BF5D409FFCA513FDF8B356260CF98B9C1D212CAD367424A